 Definition

-Name A string of 1 through 6 letters (A,B,,Z) or digits (0,1,,9), the first of which must be a letter.
+Name (0,1 -A string of 1 through 6 letters (A,B,,Z) or digits

 IBM EXTENSION

-With this compiler, the currency symbol (\$) is treated as a letter when used in a name.
-Therefore, the currency symbol (\$) can be used as the first character in a name.
+a l th this compiler, the currency symbol (\$) is treated as etter when used in a name.
+Therefore, the currency abol (\$) can be used as the first character in a name.

 END OF IBM EXTENSION